 Main Roads WA

-SWH Henty Brook Bridge replacement
+South Western Highway Henty Brook Bridge Replacement

 This project required the replacement of an existing timber structure bridge with a new 2x3300 diameter Corrugated Steel Pipe structure.
 The bridge had become unserviceable for major oversized loads planned for the construction of the proposed Perdaman Urea plant in Collie.
 Project Value $1.5m and WML Fee $111,375